-For over three years now, I am blogging about traveling in Israel while exploring this tiny, but most fascinating country from north to south.
-There is so much to see in Israel, historic sights, endless beautiful landscapes and awe-inspiring viewpoints - the diversity is astonishing.
-Believe me, I thought my list of beautiful & interesting places to visit would run out, but in face it keeps getting longer and longer!
-This blog post is a very personal one, close to my heart - since I am always looking to capture the most photogenic, magical spots in Israel.
-Below you can find all the most photogenic, awe-inspiring places for photographers, bloggers and Instagram lovers - but there are many more, so keep an eye on this blog post because new places will be added here regularly!
-I have divided this list in North, Center and South, so that it is easier for you to navigate through.
-When you travel in Israel and explore these beautiful places, don't forget to tag @talesofisrael on Instagram, so I can reshare your travel photos and videos on Instagram!
+There is so much to see in Israel: historic sights, endless beautiful landscapes and awe-inspiring viewpoints!
+For over three years now, I am blogging about traveling in Israel while exploring this tiny, but most fascinating country from north to south and believe me, I thought my list of beautiful & interesting places to visit would run out, but it only keeps getting longer.
+Below you can find all the most photogenic, awe-inspiring places for photographers, bloggers and Instagram lovers - but there are many more, so keep an eye on this blog post because new places will be added here regularly.
+I have divided this list in North, Center and South, so that it is easier for you to navigate.
+When you travel in Israel and explore these beautiful places, don't forget to tag @talesofisrael on Instagram, so I can share your travel photos and videos on Instagram!

 This heart-shaped rock in front of the Mediterranean is one of my favorite spots in the country to take photos.
 I love the laid-back vibe of the kibbutz around and this spot is perfect for sunset photoshoots!